02 May, 2026

 I returned to my digs and fell asleep instantly, the way you do after your nervous system spends six consecutive hours pretending to be a raccoon in a kitchen (alert, sweaty, and morally compromised) because cortisol is real I guess, and my body had decided we’d run a full Fight-or-Flight marathon about a luxury sedan that, oh, that’s right: did not belong to me.

-Two hours later (and I swear on every union contract I’ve ever signed) I was at urgent care being diagnosed with a UTI.
+Two hours later I was at urgent care being diagnosed with a UTI.
 The doctor said it with the same calm tone one uses to announce light drizzle.
-Meanwhile I was spiritually Googling: can humiliation infect kidneys?
+I considered asking the Urgent Care Do: can humiliation infect kidneys?
+If I wrote this into a play the dramaturg would gently suggest we ground the stakes in reality.

 This is the perfect metaphor for life: